lambdaclass/mirra_backend/docs/attributes/projectiles.md

 - `damage`: Damage done to players on collision
 - `speed`: Speed of the projectile
 - `size`: Size for the projectile model and collision math
-- `player_collision`: Determines if the projectile is removed from game after colliding with a player
+- `pierce`: Determines if the projectile is removed from game after colliding with a player